-Your dining options are getting harder because there are soooo many good restaurants to eat at.
+Your dining options are getting harder because there are soo many good restaurants to eat at.

 This is another CASH only venue but sooo worth it.
-I highly recommend the jalepeno grits and their bbq is amazing!
+I highly recommend the jalapeno grits and their bbq is amazing!
 The prices are very reasonable with dining inside or outside.

-A few of our other favorites are The Eagle, Palomino, Bakersfield, Senate and Taste of Belgium.
-When in doubt stick with Vine st. and you will find multiple dining options for everyone’s palet.
+When in doubt, stick with Vine St. in the Over the Rhine neighborhood and you will find multiple dining options for everyone’s pallet.

 Discover beautiful architecture downtown

 Our city has one of the largest collections of Italianate style homes still in existence.